melonproject-archive/documentation/chapters/investor.md

 - If Compliance criteria has been set with the Compliance Module by the Investment Manager, a check against these criteria is run to ensure that `isInvestmentPermitted() == true`.

-#### `requestRedemption()`

-Investors redeem assets from the Melon Fund by calling this function.
-Investors will redeem in the same asset with which was initially invested (ETH or MLN).

-Conditions for successful redemption:

--> shouldn't the very first thing we do be to check if msg.sender is actually a current investor????

-- The Melon Fund must not be in the state: `isShutDown == true`.
-- The asset in which the redemption request is being made is currently permitted: `isRedeemAllowed[redemptionAsset] == true`
-- If Compliance criteria has been set with the Compliance Module by the Investment Manager, a check against these criteria is run to ensure that `isRedemptionPermitted() == true`.

 #### `executeRequest()`

 This function is called to process an active request.
 The function enforces conditions and delays such that no party can materially exploit asymmetric informational advantages inherent in transparent decentralized exchanges.